 On the inside, the only thing sweet was the sugar that filled my belly from my sugar addiction – the candies, cookies, brownies, cake, and ice cream.

-To me, there was nothing wrong.
+At one point, I thought… “there’s nothing wrong.
 It wasn’t the sugar or anything else.
-There was simply something going on that I would suffer with for the rest of my life.
+There was simply something going on that I would suffer with for the rest of my life.”

-Health or the lack of health doesn’t always show itself.
-From the naked eye, you would have never even thought that I was suffering.
-I’m not a complainer, and so none of my friends or family were aware that I was suffering in silence.
+Health or the lack of health doesn’t always show itself on the outside.
+From the naked eye, you would have never thought I was suffering.
+I’m not a complainer, so none of my friends or family were aware that I was suffering in silence.

-This same story is one that many people experience, but silently suffering with toxic burden doesn’t have to be your story
+This same story is one that many people experience, but it doesn’t have to be your story forever.